Process vs Thread: Key Differences in OS Explained

 Threads Share Resources and Work Together

-Since threads live within the same process, they share memory like the code section and heap.
+Since threads live within the same process, they share memory like the code section and the heap.
 This makes them efficient.
 However, it is also implied that if they are not appropriately managed, they may interfere with one another.
 Unexpected behaviour may result from two threads attempting to update the same variable simultaneously.
 For this reason, when working with multiple threads, thread synchronisation and safety are crucial.

 Most computers today have more than one CPU core (multi-core).
 The operating system is designed to take advantage of this.
 It can assign different threads to different cores, so they run at the same time.